Dates to Remember:

 Raffle Quilt Ticket Sale News:

 In support of CAQC we are once again selling tickets for our member-made raffle quilt.
 Our expectation this year is that every member buy a $20.00 packet of 10 tickets to be sold for $2.00 each.
-Raffle tickets hopefully will be available to sell at the March meeting.
-Please bring your $20.00 and plan to pick up a package of tickets then.
+Raffle tickets will be available to be picked up starting at the March meeting.
+Please bring your $20.00 and plan to pick up a package of tickets.
 Members can keep the tickets for themselves or sell those tickets to others.
 Members can pay for additional tickets if they'd like to sell more.
 Tickets will be available at every club meeting except the picnic until the show.
 All filled out subs or unsold tickets must be returned and accounted for per Minnesota lottery rules.
 Please bring them to club meetings or make arrangements to get them to a committee person.
 Minnesota rules to be aware of are: No one under the age of 18 is allowed to sell or buy a ticket, and all ticket sales must occur in Minnesota and be sold in person.
-Please read the complete listing of Minnesota lottery rules contained in the March and April Quilt Show newsletters.
+Please read the complete listing of Minnesota lottery rules contained in the current Quilt Show newsletter.

 Raffle Quilt Incentive Program:

-We are having a Bucket Drawing at the October meeting for members who have sold raffle tickets!
-There will be a choice of seven incentive items each of which will have a bucket, labeled for that prize.
+We are having a Bucket Drawing at the October meeting for members who have sold 20 raffle tickets or more!
+There will be a choice of seven incentive items, each of which will have a bucket, labeled for that prize.

-For every 20 raffle tickets sold ($40 in sales), you will get one yellow ticket stub from the Raffle Ticket Sales Team.
-To enter the drawing, a ticket stub is placed in the bucket corresponding to the prize you would like.
+For every 20 raffle tickets sold ($40 in sales), the seller will get one yellow ticket stub from the Raffle Ticket Sales Team.
+To enter the drawing, a ticket stub is placed in the bucket corresponding to the prize you would like to win.
 Sell more tickets and you can enter more drawings!
 Be sure to write your name on the ticket stub, you need not be present to win.

 There is a separate Grand Prize drawing.
 Complete rules for each drawing is explained in the Quilt Show Newsletter sent to CAQC members.